veracruz-project/veracruz/GETTING_STARTED_CLI.markdown

 Veracruz is governed by what is called a policy file.
-This is a json document agreed on by all parties that indicates who has permission to provide/access programs and datas involved in a given computation.
+This is a json document agreed on by all parties that indicates who has permission to provide/access programs and data involved in a given computation.

 Veracruz provides the `vc-pgen`/`generate-policy` tool to help create policy files.
 We need to provide the identities and roles of all parties involved in